Slingshot 57: History

 Slingshot 57 originated from Lincoln Christian College and gained a following in central Illinois.
-They received heavy national radio airplay in 2001-02 with their single "Everyday".
-They recorded two full length albums, performed with several major label acts, and had songs played on three consecutive seasons of MTV's The Real World.
+They received heavy national radio airplay in 2001–02 with their single "Everyday".
+They recorded two full-length albums, performed with several major label acts, and had songs played on three consecutive seasons of MTV's The Real World.
 The band toured nationally with CIY Believe Conferences (also original band) and played festivals, state fairs and teen conventions, from bars to churches, parties to high school auditoriums.

 In 2003, four of the members left to pursue other ministries.
 Kirk Bolen went to St. Charles, Missouri, to become a worship minister.
 Ross Drennan went to Springfield to become a children's minister.
 Matt Harris is now in Colorado as a campus minister.
 Gabe Rutledge is a Bible teacher in Springfield.
 A new line-up included Nash Bruce (guitar, vocals), Neill Nation (guitar), Paul Stewart (bass guitar) and Nick McNeely (drums, vocals).

 In June 2005, McNeely left the band, with Nation following in April 2006; both joined the rock band Bastian.
 After they left Daniel Bishop was recruited to play drums, Tim Wilson was added as the band's new bass guitarist and Stewart moved to rhythm guitar.

 Slingshot 57 played their final show on November 17, 2007, in Mahomet, Illinois, with the bands The Switch and Dear Future.

-Woods is the College Age/Next Steps Minister at Northside Christian Church in New Albany, Indiana.
+Woods is the founder of a non-profit discipleship movement called The Brave Way Home.